EvaSeidlmayer/AQUAS/protocoll.md

   - doi 10.\d{4,9} \d{4,9}.\d{4,9}
   - doi 10.\d{4,9} [-._;()/:A-Z0-9]+ [-._;()/:A-Z0-9]+
   - doi 10.\d{4,9}  [-._;()/:A-Z0-9]+ [-._;()/:A-Z0-9]+ [-._;()/:A-Z0-9]+
+- httpcreativecommons.orglicensesbync4.0 & httpcreativecommons.orglicensesbync3.0
+- This is an Open Access article distributed under the terms of the Creative Commons Attribution NonCommercial License
+- which permits noncommercial reuse distribution and reproduction in any medium provided the original work is properly cited

 # interpretation
 - "usepackageamssymb" -> is used when special signs are used for mathemathical formula